johnnapa/johnnapa.github.io/_pages/cv.md

   - Scentral Laboratories Incorporated
   - Duties includes:
-    - Managed database of all Packaging Materials used
+    - Managed database of all Packaging Materials used in Excel and Google Sheets.
-    - Streamlined previous development processes to improve data collection and experimentation
+    - Streamlined previous development processes to improve data collection and experimentation.
-    - Analyze experimental data through various statistical treatments and inferential methods.
+    - Analyze experimental data through various statistical treatments and inferential methods in Excel.
     - Closely coordinate with marketing, regulatory, and production for all packaging related topics.
     - Write reports on evaluations and results of experimentations.

 - **Research Intern** August 2020- May 2021
   - Manly Plastics Incorporated
-  - Duties included: Managed and developed Non-moving Materials Database
+  - Duties included: Managed and developed Non-moving Materials Database in Google Sheets

 # Education